Aadityarajtiwari/Flow-Structs/README.md

 # Flow-Structs
 Project Title
-New Movie
+New car

 Description
-it defines a smart contract that allows the addition of movies to a collection.
-Each movie is represented by a struct with properties for its title, director, and Year.
-The addmovie function enables the addition of new movies to the contract's collection.
+it defines a smart contract that allows the addition of cars to a collection.
+Each car is represented by a struct with properties for its model, year, and price.
+The addCar function enables the addition of new cars to the contract's collection.

 Getting Started
 just copy the code fron the repo and paste in the flow playground

 Executing program
-deploy the contract and start sending the details of movie in the transaction part and then click on script part and click on the execute
+deploy the contract and start sending the details of car in the transaction part and then click on script part and click on the execute

 Authors

-Aadiraj
+Ojasvita Das